 Personally, I like the vapor quality on the IQ a bit more than the Pax 3, especially regarding vapor density.
 I also like the removable battery option on the IQ and I’m very excited to test it out this winter ski season but the smaller/lighter design of the Pax 3 is tough to beat if you need absolute portability.

 If you are really not sure you are ready to pony up $249, the Pax 3 is also offered in a “Device Only” kit which runs $199 and then the Pax 2 which retails for $149 is another option.
 It doesn’t come with the smartphone app, offers a little smaller battery capacity and takes about 45 seconds to heat up instead of about 15 seconds on the new Pax 3, but it’s still simple, rugged, reliable, and comes with the 10-year warranty.

 Grasshopper ($225) – The Grasshopper is another option if you are looking for a portable vaporizer that is easy to conceal/pocket.
 The GH actually pulls off the look of a pen while packing a lot of power.
-The Grasshopper uses on demand convection heating and heats up in 5-7 seconds .
+The Grasshopper uses on-demand convection heating and heats up in 5-7 seconds.
 The GH uses smaller replaceable/rechargeable batteries (750 mAh instead of the IQ’s 3500 mAH), offers a full temp spectrum via a rotary dial and comes with a lifetime warranty.
 This unit is also not the most reliable and I wouldn’t recommend buying it as your only vaporizer.
 The Pax 3 or the IQ will be much more reliable.

 Crafty ($279) – The Crafty vaporizer is pretty underwhelming when you consider battery life (~45 minutes) and heat up time (90+seconds) but none of the vaporizers mentioned above can keep up with the smooth, tasty vapor quality offered by the Crafty.
 The Crafty is also one of the easiest and most consistent vaporizers.